nickrsan/OpenAgua/README.md

 1. Create an "/instance" folder.
 2. In "/instance", create config.py
-3. In the new config.py, you can now add the following, specified as, e.g. `DEBUG=True`:
+3. In the new config.py, you can now add the following, specified as, e.g. `DEBUG=True`.
 * SECRET_KEY.
 This can be created in Python with the urandom function in the os.
 I.e. `import os` followed by `os.urandom(24)`.
 * DEBUG
 * HYDRA_URL